Boot Camps in Rossville, Georgia Can Help Troubled Teens, if They Are Like Gateway Boys Academy

 Even though boot camps can help troubled teens in some situations, most teenage issues are more complicated than they seem on the surface and may only be symptoms of other emotional problems.
 Boot camps rely entirely on forcing compliance; they do not include the therapeutic support to help teens address the true underlying issues.
 For teens exhibiting anxiety, depression, drug or alcohol use, poor self-esteem, emotional disorders, and in fact most types of rebellious behavior, the strict discipline of the boot camp environment may prove counterproductive instead, if it isn’t set up in a way that the discipline is coupled with Christian love and support.

-Most boot camps in Rossville, GA on their own will not address family issues but simply return a somewhat more respectful teen to the same home environment in which he was struggling.
-Then he will return to old habits.
-For this reasons, boot camps in Rossville, GA may be a short-term solution at best, and may be harmful to the teen at worst.
-Fact is, teens often revert to past behavior after returning home from short-term boot camps, because the length of the program doesn’t make the good attitudes, respect and discipline a habit in their life.
+Most boot camps in Rossville, Georgia on their own will not address family issues but simply return a somewhat more respectful teen to the same home environment in which he was struggling.
+Boys who attend boot camps are more likely to return to old habits.
+In fact, boot camps in Rossville, Georgia may be a short-term solution at best, and may be harmful to the teen at worst.
+Sadly, teens often revert to past behavior after returning home from short-term boot camps, because the length of the program doesn’t instill the attitude changes as a habit in their life.

 - Caring staff and mentors who provide positive role models and constructive input, not simply breaking teens down.